Queenscliffe Gallery 2020 Human Emotion Print Exchange details.

 https://qgw.com.au/human-emotion-print-exchange/

-Happy to participate in this year Queenscliff Gallery print exchange.
-Each artist is assigned a book based on Human emotion, the idea being read and respond, the only restrictions are the size and type of printmaking technique used.
+I am delighted to participate in this year’s Queenscliff Gallery print exchange.
+Each artist is assigned a book based on human emotion, with the intention of reading and responding.
+The only restrictions are the size and type of printmaking technique used.

-The book assigned to me was the delightful Oliver Sacks, titled 'Gratitude'.
-It is a collection of essays reflecting on his life., Sadly Oliver, died on August 30, 2015.
+The book assigned to me was Oliver Sacks’s captivating work titled ‘Gratitude’.
+It is a collection of essays reflecting on his life.
+Regrettably, Oliver Sacks passed away on August 30, 2015.

-Coming to terms with ones own death is not a subject I dwell on, but after reading Gratitude I relies that the small things in life matter most.
+Addressing one’s own mortality is not a subject I dwell on, but after reading ‘Gratitude’, I have come to the realisation that the small aspects of life hold the greatest significance.

 detail study